linuxplayground/pico-56-games/docs/DESIGN.md

 =========|=======|........|........|........|========|======== F0
 ```

-The gap is moved to the left by one tile width at the beginning of frame F0.
+The gap is moved to the left by one tile width at the beginning of frame F0
+(actually end of F3).

-The intermediate frames dot not move, only the first and last cells are updated
+The intermediate frames do not move, only the first and last cells are updated
 to give the appearence of moving.

 ## JACK STATE